samsonweiner/CNAsim/README.md

 * Commands for simulating focal copy number aberrations.
 The number of focal CNAs chosen along each edge is controlled with the -p1 and -p2 parameters.
 If option 1 is chosen for the placement type, this means that edges directly above leaves in the tree have a mean number of events equal to the value given by -p2.
 Under neutral coalescence, this likely means more events will be assigned to edges higher up in the tree.
 The length of focal CNAs cannot drop below the minimum given by -k, and cannot exceed the length of the chromosome.
 The -s parameter controls the rate at which an event is chosen to be an amplifciation.
 If this value is given by *x*, then the rate of deletion is simply *1-x*.

-   `-p1, --placement-type` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The method for choosing the number of events along each edge.
+   `-p, --placement-type` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The method for choosing the number of events along each edge.
 Option 0 draws from a Poisson distribution with a fixed mean.
 Option 1 draws from a Poisson with a mean proportional to edge length.
 Option 2 is a fixed number per edge.
 Default: 0

-   `-p2, --placement-param` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The value to be used in conjunction with the placement method chosen.
+   `-p1, --placement-param` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The value to be used in conjunction with the placement method chosen.
 Default: 2

    `-l, --cn-length-mean` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The average length of a focal CNA in number of base pairs.
 Default: 5 Mbp

-   `-l2, --min-cn-length` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Minimum copy number event length in bp.
+   `-l1, --min-cn-length` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Minimum copy number event length in bp.
 Should be at minimum the region length and no greater than the mean.
 Default: 1000 bp

-   `-s, --cn-event-rate` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The probability that an event is an amplification.
+   `-b, --cn-event-rate` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The probability that an event is an amplification.
 Default: 0.5

    `-a, --cn-copy-param` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parameter used in a geometric distribution to choose the number of additional copies to add for amplification events.
 Default: 0.5